jonathanheaden/shellprofiles/emacsKeySeqs.md

 - `C-x C-f` open a file
 - `C-x C-v` switch currently displayed buffer to another file
 - `C-x C-b` switch to another buffer from the buffer list
+- `C-x C-s` Save the current buffer to file
 - `C-f` Forward one space
 - `C-b` Backward one space
 - `C-p` Previous line